a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Close all windows.
 Select a volume icon.
 File > Rename..., enter a new name.
 Verify that there is no mis-painting of a scrollbar on the desktop.

 * Launch DeskTop.
 Open a window.
 Create folders A, B and C. Open A, and create a folder X. Open B, and create a folder Y. Drag A and B into C. Double-click on X. Verify it opens.
 Double-click on Y. Verify it opens.
 Open C. Double-click on A. Verify that the existing A window activates.
 Double click on B. Verify that the existing B window activates.
 * Launch DeskTop.
 Open a window.
+Create folders A, B and C. Drag B onto C. Drag A to the trash.
+Click OK in the delete confirmation dialog.
+Verify that after the deletion, no alerts appear and volume icons can still be selected.

+* Launch DeskTop.
+Open a window.
 Create a folder with a short name (e.g. "A").
 Open the folder.
 Drag the folder's window so it covers just the left edge of the icon.
 Drag it away.
 Verify that the folder repaints.
 Repeat for the right edge.